Taking A Friendship Quiz: Exploring Best Friend Quizzes

 • More resilience in the face of romantic difficulties

-An honest assessment of the strength of your friendships may help you recognize how robust your social network is.
+An honest assessment of the strength of your friendships with a friendship quiz may help you recognize how robust your social network is.
 If you don’t feel like you have many good friends, working to expand and strengthen your social circle could have significant long-term benefits.

 The appeal of a friendship quiz

 For many people, an Internet “best friend quiz” might seem like simply an opportunity to have some silly fun while recalling pleasant memories with a friend.
-For others, though, the urge to test their closeness with another person could be rooted in a sense of insecurity and anxiety that relates to troubling past experiences.
+For others, the urge to test their closeness or take a friendship quiz could be rooted in a sense of insecurity and anxiety that relates to past friendship experiences.

 Psychological research suggests that people may have different “attachment styles,” or mental habits that influence their perceptions, feelings, and behaviors related to interpersonal relationships.
 These are typically grouped into four categories: